fru-old/jsdoc-at-examples/readme.md

 **This looks a lot like [autodoc](https://github.com/dtao/autodoc).
 Why not just use autodoc or fork it?**

 I really liked the idea of autodoc, but not that test runs are mixed into the documentation.
 Also in my opinion the goal to be a full blown JSDoc suit adds a lot of unnecessary weight and clutter.
-So this project treats @examples tests like real tests and a seperate JSDoc parser can be used to generate the documentation.
+So this project treats @examples tests like real tests and a separate JSDoc parser can be used to generate the documentation.